-At UVA Plastic Surgery, our plastic surgeons provide women burdened by their overly large breasts relief from physical and emotional discomfort through breast reduction surgery in Charlottesville and Fishersville, VA.
+At UVA Plastic Surgery, our plastic surgeons provide women from Harrisonburg, Richmond, and surrounding areas who are burdened by their overly large breasts relief from physical and emotional discomfort through breast reduction surgery in Charlottesville and Fishersville, VA.
 This life-changing procedure is often covered by medical insurance when deemed medically necessary.

 Who is a candidate for breast reduction?